blburns/netmon-plugins/README.md

 ### Core Capabilities
 - **54+ Monitoring Plugins** - Complete coverage of system and network monitoring
-- **Universal Compatibility** - Works with Nagios, Icinga, Zabbix, Prometheus, and other monitoring systems
+- **Universal Compatibility** - Works with Icinga, Prometheus, and other monitoring systems
 - **Modern C++** - Clean, maintainable codebase using C++17
 - **Cross-Platform** - Works on Linux, macOS, and Windows
 - **Dependency-Free** - Most plugins use only standard libraries and platform APIs